Indian burial ground trope: Strict perspectives on death and burials

 Traditional Native Hawaiians believe that the spirit of the deceased remains in their bones following their death.
 The remains of the deceased are believed to be sacred, and great care is taken to respect and honor them.
 Through their burial, the deceased provided their descendants with spiritual growth and sustenance as their remains became one with the earth.
 Any disturbance to the burial site is considered greatly disrespectful and is said to bring suffering to the descendants of the deceased.

 The Navajo believe a body must be properly buried so that the spirit can move on.
 If it is buried improperly, the spirit may remain in the physical world.
 However, contrary to the Indian burial ground trope, the Navajo do not believe that the spirit returns to wreak havoc on the living.
-Rather, the Navajo want the spirit to move on to that it may find peace in the afterlife.
+Rather, the Navajo want the spirit to move on so that it may find peace in the afterlife.

 Relaxed perspectives on death and burials

-The Inuit often left the deceased out on the ice to be eaten by predators.

 The Sioux believe that the dead must receive a proper burial to reconnect with the earth and nature.
 However, spirits are not to be feared, the Sioux will also often seek out guidance from spirits who have moved on.

 A unified notion of an "Indian burial ground" or philosophy on death does not exist, and while many tribes condemn the excavation and disruption of burial grounds, the vast majority do not believe in the return of evil spirits.
 These beliefs have largely been imposed upon Indigenous representations by European settlers as a result of their ignorance and general racism towards Indigenous peoples.